Smithay/wayland-rs/book/wayland/structure.md

 - A client, when instanciating a global, can choose any version of it between 1 and the maximum supported by the compositor.

+## Error handling

+Error handling in the wayland protocol is very simple: whenever the client misuses an object (often sending a request with invalid arguments) it causes a protocol error.
+A protocol error is always fatal, and the server will close the connexion whenever one occurs.

 -------
 [^1] Sorry for the lack of a better name...